PHIVE

 PHIVE, also known as 5 Parramatta Square is a community, cultural and civic hub in Parramatta, New South Wales, Australia designed by French architect Manuelle Gautrand.
 Characterised by its vibrant red and orange tessellated roof, it represents a significant investment in the city's infrastructure, with construction costs amounting to $136 million.
 Spanning six levels, PHIVE includes a range of facilities such as a library, maker spaces, tech labs, sound studios, community meeting rooms, visitor services, and council chambers.

+In 2025, the City of Parramatta council opened a new performing arts venue in the Discovery Space of PHIVE named Riverside Live at PHIVE.

 Design

-The building's unique aesthetic features over 549 tessellated panels in colours inspired by native flora, alongside a design that maximizes natural light through its crystalline, fragmented structure.
+The building's unique aesthetic features over 549 tessellated panels in colours inspired by native flora, alongside a design that maximises natural light through its crystalline, fragmented structure.
 Equipped with smart technology, including giant louvres that adjust to weather conditions for natural ventilation, PHIVE embodies modernity while maintaining a connection to the heritage-listed Parramatta Town Hall.
 The design prioritises openness and expressiveness, offering tours to the public to explore its innovative and welcoming space.